Both On-Campus and Internet Options.

 Rosemont, IL 60018-5119

-The university participates in all federal student aid programs as well as state and private programs.
-The university helps students fund their education through grants, scholarships, loans, a service commitment program and/or employment.
+Financial aid and other assistance is available.
+GHSU Participants in all federal student aid programs as well as state and private programs.
+GHSU helps students fund their education through grants, scholarships, loans, a service commitment program and/or employment.